DataDog/stratus-red-team/docs/dev-guide/configuration.md

 Stratus Red Team has a configuration system that lets users customize how techniques create resources (namespace, images, tolerations, etc.).
 This page explains how to consume the configuration in your technique.

-For now, only Kubernetes-specific keys are available, but it can be easily extended to handle other providers.
+AWS and Kubernetes configuration keys are currently available.

 ## In Terraform (recommended for prerequisites)